 Mason is currently the largest and most diverse university in Virginia with students and faculty from all 50 states and over 135 countries studying in over 200 degree programs at campuses in Arlington, Fairfax and Prince William, as well as at learning locations across the commonwealth.
 Rooted in Mason’s diversity is a campus culture that is both rewarding and exciting, work that is meaningful, and opportunities to both collaborate and create.

 If you are interested in joining the Mason family take a look at our current opportunities and catch some Mason spirit at jobs.gmu.edu/!

 For full consideration, applicants must apply for position number F8938z at http://jobs.gmu.edu/; complete and submit the online application; and upload:

 (1) Cover letter describing the applicant's qualifications, research interests and goals, and teaching experience and philosophy;

 (3) Contact information for three references (include title, affiliation, mailing address, e-mail address and telephone number).

-Review of applications will begin after November 1, 2016, and continue until the position is filled.
+Review of applications will begin immediately, and continue until the position is filled.
 Only complete electronic applications submitted to jobs.gmu.edu will be reviewed.